Joni Ernst: Military career

-Ernst joined Iowa State University's ROTC program at age 20 and the United States Army Reserve after graduating.
+Ernst joined Iowa State University's Reserve Officers' Training Corps program when she was 20, and the United States Army Reserve after graduating.
 She served as a logistics officer and attained the rank of lieutenant colonel in the Iowa National Guard.
 In 2003–2004, she spent 12 months in Kuwait as commander of the 1168th Transportation Company, during the Iraq War.
-Near the end of her career, she served as the commanding officer of the 185th Combat Sustainment Support Battalion at Camp Dodge, the Iowa Army National Guard's largest battalion.
+Near the end of her military career, she served as the commanding officer of the 185th Combat Sustainment Support Battalion at Camp Dodge, the Iowa Army National Guard's largest battalion.
 Upon her retirement from the military in 2015, Ernst had served 23 years in the Army Reserve and the Army National Guard.
 Her awards included the Meritorious Service Medal, Army Commendation Medal, Army Achievement Medal, Global War on Terrorism Expeditionary Medal, and Global War on Terrorism Service Medal.

-In an interview with Time Magazine in 2014, Ernst said that she was sexually harassed in the military, saying, "I had comments, passes, things like that" that she was able to stop, and said she would support removing investigation and prosecution of sexual assault cases from the chain of command.
+In an interview with Time magazine in 2014, Ernst said she was sexually harassed in the military, saying, "I had comments, passes, things like that" that she was able to stop, and said she would support removing the chain of command from the investigation and prosecution of sexual assault cases.

 Iowa politics

-Ernst was elected Montgomery County Auditor in 2004 and reelected in 2008.
+Ernst was elected Montgomery County Auditor in 2004, defeating the incumbent, Connie Magneson.
+She ran unopposed in 2008 and was reelected with 4,569 votes.
 She was elected to the Iowa State Senate in a special election in 2011 and reelected in 2012.
 She represented District 12, in southwestern Iowa.

-Following her election to the U.S. Senate, Ernst resigned from the Iowa State Senate, effective November 28, 2014.
+Upon her election to the U.S. Senate, Ernst resigned from the Iowa State Senate, effective November 28, 2014.